stashed/docs/docs/guides/latest/auto-backup/pvc.md

   phase: Bound
 ```

-Now, Stash will create a `Repository` crd and a `BackupConfiguration` crd according to the template.
+Now, Stash will create a `Repository` crd and a `BackupConfiguration` crd according to the blueprint.

 **Verify Repository:**